 Other Physical and Neurological Symptoms

 Problems depend on where the tumor is.
-They will worsen as the tumor grows and presses into brain tissue.
+They worsen as the tumor grows and presses into brain tissue.
 The most common are problems with:

-Sensation and processing of sensory input
+Feeling and processing sensory input

 Personality or behavior